-First Offense - The student will be required to meet with the Dean of Students or the Director of

-Housing/Student Activities and may receive a warning.
+First Offense - The student will be required to meet with the Vice President of Student Services or the Housing Coordinator and may receive a warning.

-Second Offense - The student will be required to meet with the Dean of Students and a discipline charge will be applied.
+Second Offense - The student will be required to meet with the Vice President of Student Services and a discipline charge will be applied.

 - 21. The following appliances may be used by students in the residence halls:

 - a.
 Computers

 - b.
 Irons

 - c.
 Dormitory size refrigerators (one per room)

 - d.
 Microwave ovens (one per room)

 - e.
 Televisions

 - f.
 DVD Players

 - g.
 Video games

 - h.
 Coffee Makers (with auto shut-off)

 - i.
-Similar appliances as approved by the Director of Housing/Student Activities.
+Similar appliances as approved by the Housing Coordinator.

 - 22. The following appliances may not be used by students in the residence halls:

 - a.
 Hot plates

 - b.
 Anything with open grease

 - c.
 Full size refrigerators

 - d.
 Window unit air conditioners

 - e.
 Barbeque grills, unless they are at least twenty feet from the building.
 Grills cannot be used under the canopies or walkways of residence halls.

-- 23. The Director of Housing/Student Activities and the Superintendent of the Physical Plant will conduct an end of the year damage inspection and during the week after school dismisses in the spring.
+- 23. The Housing Coordinator and the Superintendent of the Physical Plant will conduct an end of the year damage inspection and during the week after school dismisses in the spring.
 When students withdraw from the dormitories at other times during the year, the housing staff assesses the room for damages.
-Damages will be recorded on the student's withdrawal form.

 - 24. Abandoned articles will be discarded after two weeks (14 consecutive days).
-Approval must be obtained in writing from the Director of Housing/Student Activities if a student leaves anything in his/her residence hall room after checkout day.
+Approval must be obtained in writing from the Housing Coordinator if a student leaves anything in his/her residence hall room after checkout day.
 (The College is not responsible for articles left in rooms.)

 - 25. East Central Community College is not liable for any loss of or damage to possessions due to fire, natural disaster, theft, or any other circumstances beyond our control.